gigibytes/nixos-config-testing/README.md

 Repo for my attempts at working out the NixOS config(s) that I want.

 Currently working on configuring home manager + flakes configs for my laptop and desktop.
+Active folders are the *-testing subfolders, 'old' is shockingly not used and just kept as a reference for now.

 ## Desktop
 Currently actually using neither home-manager nor flakes.